 Ella Rubinstein has a husband, three teenage children, and a pleasant home.
 Everything that should make her confident and fulfilled.
 Yet there is an emptiness at the heart of Ella’s life – an emptiness once filled by love.

-So when Ella reads a manuscript about the thirteenth-century Sufi poet Rumi and Shams of Tabriz, and his forty rules of life and love, her world is turned upside down.
+So when Ella reads a manuscript about the thirteenth-century Sufi poet Rumi and Shams of Tabriz, and his forty rules of life and love, her world is turns upside down.
 She embarks on a journey to meet the mysterious author of this work.
-It is a quest infused with Sufi mysticism and verse, taking Ella and us into an exotic world where faith and love are heartbreakingly explored. . .
+It is a quest infuse with Sufi mysticism and verse, taking Ella and us into an exotic world where faith and love are heartbreakingly explore. . .